AaltoSciComp/scicomp-docs/triton/usage/workflows.rst

 4. Aalto Jupyterhub
 -------------------

 **Description**: Jupyter notebooks are a way of interactive, web-based computing: instead of either scripts or interactive shells, the notebooks allow you to see a whole script + output and experiment interactively and visually.
 They are good for developing and testing things, but once things work and you need to scale up, it is best to put your code into proper programs.
-Triton’s JupyterHub is available at https://jupyter.triton.aalto.fi .
+Triton’s Jupyter is available at https://ondemand.triton.aalto.fi .
 Read more about it at: https://scicomp.aalto.fi/triton/apps/jupyter.html. `Triton account required <https://scicomp.aalto.fi/triton/accounts.html>`__.

 **Pros**: JupyterHub it has similar advantages than #4, although data and code are accessed through the JupyterHub interface.
 In addition, things can stay running in the cloud.
 Although it can be used with R or Matlab, Python users will most likely find this to be a very familiar and comfortable prototyping environment.
 Similar to the VDI case, you can resume workflow (there are sessions of different lengths).
 You also also access Triton shell and batch (#6, #7) in the Jupyter interface, and it's easy to scale up and use them all together.